spatel81/nekRS/README.md

 **nekRS** is an open-source Navier Stokes solver based on the spectral element method targeting modern processors and accelerators.
 The code uses the [CEED](https://ceed.exascaleproject.org/) software products [OCCA](https://github.com/libocca/occa) and [libParanumal](https://github.com/paranumal/libparanumal).

+## Development Notes

+This fork is for developing and testing moving mesh capabilities within nekRS

 Capabilities:

 * Incompressible and low Mach-number Navier-Stokes + scalar transport